apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * The bomb conveyor in Capture the Frag has been left alone, since it can end up clipping through other conveyors and causing dialogue skips if sped up.
+* The crane in Ambermire could probably be sped up a bit, but not by a lot without skipping dialogue or having it just sit there waiting for dialogue.
+  So, it's been left alone.
 * The Desolation's Edge mission "Transaction-Packed" has been left alone.
   I recommend using my "Transaction-Packed: Abridged" to basically skip the entire mission, instead.